uga-libraries/born-digital-accessioning/copy-to-temp-storage.md

          *  002.docx

 ## Copy the files to the destination folder.
-6. [Connect the media to the RAID machine](./read-legacy-media.md) using the appropriate write protections and/or drive.
+6. After virus scanning, [connect the media to a workstation](./read-legacy-media.md) that is mapped to the Digital Production Hub.
+Use the appropriate write protections and/or drive.
-7. Copy the files to the appropriate folder using [TeraCopy](./teracopy.md).
+7. Copy the files to the appropriate folder on the Hub using [TeraCopy](./teracopy.md).
 8. Record the results of the copying process in the [preservation log](./preservation-log.md).

-[Fixity information](./fixity.md) should be generated immediately after copying.
+9. Immediately run the technical-appraisal-logs.py script to generate an intial file manifest with [checksums](./fixity.md)